 A quantitative EIA was developed to measure specific antibodies to VapA in equine plasma.
-In brief, anti-VapA antibodies (AVA) were purified from multiple equine plasmas of known status using affinity chromatography. accurate concentration of an AVA preparation determined (mg/mL) was using Nanodrop20 and BCA21 techniques.
+In brief, anti-VapA antibodies (AVA) were purified from multiple equine plasmas of known status using affinity chromatography.
+An accurate concentration of an AVA preparation (mg/mL) was determined using both Nanodrop20 BCA21 techniques.
 Known quantities of AVA were then used in an indirect EIA to generate a standard curve.
-Reagents used in the EIA included recombinant VapA as the antigen bound to the plate and goat antihorse IgG (H+L) conjugated to Horse Radish Peroxidase (HRP) as the reporter molecule.
+Reagents used in the EIA included recombinant VapA as the antigen bound to the plate and goat anti-horse IgG (H+L) conjugated to Horse Radish Peroxidase (HRP) as the reporter molecule.
 Concentration of AVA (μg/mL) was then determined in equine plasma of unknown status by comparison to the standard curve.